riceissa/issarice.com/wiki/shift-in-expected-value-of-decisions-when-taking-into-account-welfare-of-others.md

 So you shouldn't marry.

-Note that the problem I discuss matters much more for people with very high "altruistic potential".
+In reality, I don't know what the numbers are, and there are more things to take into account.

+Some other possibilities for what the "M" could be, other than marriage: recreational drug use, frequent travel, risky hobbies, lack of exercise, suboptimal office ergonomics.

+The problem I described matters much more for people with very high "altruistic potential".
+This is because while such people probably don't have exceptionally high ability to find pleasure or suffer, the value they can provide for others is orders of magnitude higher than is typical.
+If you can single-handedly save a billion lives, a little bit of boredom can't justify a small chance of death, because humanity needs you that badly.